aleen42/PersonalWiki/Programming/JavaScript/high_performance/responsive_interfaces/responsive_interfaces.md

 #### 2.4 Splitting Up Tasks

 If a single function takes too long to execute, check to see whether it can be broken down into a series of smaller functions that complete in smaller amounts of time.
-This is often as simple as considering a single line of code as an atomic task, even though multiple lines of code typically can be grouped together into a single task.
+This is often as simple as considering a single line of code as an atomic task, even though multiple lines of code typically can be grouped into a single task together.

 Some functions are already easily broken down based on the other functions they call.
 For example: